 For the Public

-- Avoid contact with wild birds, even if they don't look sick.
+- Avoid contact with wild birds, even if they appear healthy.

-- Avoid surfaces that may be contaminated with bird feces.
+- Avoid surfaces that may be contaminated with bird poop.

 - Do not handle sick or injured birds.
-Contact your local animal control agency for help.
+Contact your local animal control agency.

 Resources: